 Don your finest red Santa hat and get festive in The Woodlands, where yuletide cheer is everywhere you look.
 It doesn’t feel like the holidays until Christmas lights make an appearance, which is exactly why you need to find yourself at Market Street for the spectacular annual tree lighting.
 With a flip of a switch, thousands of lights on a 70-foot-tall Christmas tree illuminate this popular shopping and dining area, greeting you with a three-minute light show synchronized to your favorite holiday songs.
 Stick around for live music, carriage rides and more holiday revelry.

 As awe-inspiring as the tree lighting is, it’s just the start.
-Tie on a pair of ice skates and carve up the ice at The Woodlands Ice Rink (Nov.
-23 – Jan.
-20).
+Tie on a pair of ice skates and carve up the ice at The Woodlands Ice Rink mid-November through mid-January.
 Fun for all, it’s the kind of thing you’ll probably want to do more than once while you’re here.
-Fortunately, the ice rink is open seven days a week.
+Fortunately, The Ice Rink is open seven days a week.

 The holiday season in The Woodlands is ideal for enjoying some time outside, in part because of the average daytime highs of 73 degrees in November and 65 in December.
 Celebrate all this great weather with an adventure among the treetops at Texas TreeVentures.
 Conquer obstacles high above terra firma as you breathe in fresh air and admire views of the 1,800-acre George Mitchell Nature Preserve.
 As one of The Woodlands’ busiest attractions, you may want to make a reservation to ensure you can take on the course yourself.